HyperFORM -- a FORM package for parametric integration with hyperlogarithms: An example at the current limit of computational complexity

 The zigzag family is a set of quite special Feynman diagrams.
 Their residues ($p$-integrals) are \ep-finite and linearly reducible \cite{brown2010periodsfeynmanintegrals}.
 Their integrals were conjectured by David Broadhurst and Dirk Kreimer~\cite{Broadhurst:1995km} and much later proven in Ref.~\cite{Brown:2015ztw} for an arbitrary loop order.
 More recently, an alternative proof was presented in Ref.~\cite{Derkachev:2023bpz}.

 In Fig.~\ref{fig:Zigzag6} we depict the six-loop $Z_{6}$ topology with labels for its vertices and edges.
-The Feynman integral for the zigzag diagrams can be written in parametric form
+The Feynman residue for the zigzag diagrams can be written in parametric form

 where $\mathcal{U}_{Z_{n}}$ is the first Symanzik polynomial.
-The second Symanzik polynomial is absent because the zigzag family has no external momenta.
+The second Symanzik polynomial is absent and therefore the zigzag family has no external momenta.
 As projective integrals, one of the integration variables $x_i$ should be fixed to 1, as indicated by the Dirac-delta function.

-To assess the complexity of these multiloop diagrams, we depicted the number of Feynman parameters and the number of monomials in the first Symanzik polynomial for the zigzag diagrams until $Z_{10}$ in Tab.~\ref{tab:ZigZagComplexity} (calculated with \ourufcode \cite{adamkardos_2025_17646663}).
+To assess the complexity of these multiloop diagrams, we depicted the number of Feynman parameters and the number of monomials in the first Symanzik polynomial for the zigzag diagrams until $Z_{10}$ in \tab{tab:ZigZagComplexity} (calculated with \ourufcode \cite{adamkardos_2025_17646663}).
+In the same table we also list the corresponding timings with three different packages to better assess the computational complexity.
+As pointed out in Sect.\ \ref{pint}, a timing comparison with {\tt HyperlogProcedures} is problematic because it uses a different mathematical theory.\footnote{ It was pointed out by the referee that the number of monomials in $Z_n$ is given by $\frac45F_n^2+\frac{n+5}5F_{2n}$, where $F_n$ is the Fibonacci sequence.}

 Because the zigzag integrals are finite and known but still have abundant polynomial complexity, they are ideal for testing the performance of \ourcode\!.
 With the current version of the code we were able to calculate $I_{Z_6}$ and find a speed-up compared to \hyperint by approximately $20$ times.
 The main obstacle for going beyond loop order six lies in the way the code currently handles polynomials.
 In the next version of \ourcode\!, this restriction will be lifted.